farlee2121/DevEssentialsBlog/content/draft/2022-10-05-Progress-journal.md

 ## Conclusion

-Progress journals help learners out of the pit.
-They are a reliable tool for bolstering self-efficacy and highlighting gains a student has made.
+Progress journals can help learners out of the pit.
+They are a research-backed tool for bolstering self-efficacy and highlighting progress a student has made.
 A tool they can carry into most any context!

 I feel so proud of my mentee.
 I can tell this habit has improved his confidence and appetite to learn.
 He is increasingly self-directed and is finding better ways to learn.